What is a Data Fabric and What is Its Business Value

 As opposed to static reports or dashboards, this is a very dynamic experience.
 Data architecture is an important consideration in the design of your data fabric.
 Data architecture is at the top of the data life cycle and encompasses many architectural considerations.

 A data architecture architect can guide the design of your data fabric, and help determine the type of system you should use.
 A data architecture describes how you model your data.
 You can map each data object as a member of a table, as a property of a database, or as an element of a service.
 The goal is to optimize the structure of your data for all aspects of its lifecycle, including growth, security, performance, reliability, and functionality.

 Typically, an architect starts with a business data model, which describes how all the relevant business entities are modeled as data tables.
-Using this approach, you can then manage your data independently of your systems that contain it.
+Using this approach, you can then manage your data independently of the systems that contain it.
 This is the foundation of the Data Fabric design model.

 The basic structure of data fabric is a set of discrete data centers, often using NSX or SDN technologies, that communicate with each other over secured virtual links.
 Each data center is the equivalent of a traditional server and represents a point of entry for data.
 Each data center can hold several data volumes and supports both local and distributed database workloads.

 - Lack of reliability in data storage and security

 - It helps with data inputs and integration abilities between data sources and apps

 - Helps with bolstering data quality, data preparation, and data governance capabilities

 - It helps connect with any data source via pre-packaged modules and does not require any coding